emidah/co2-finder/README.md

 ## Live at https://co2-finder.herokuapp.com

-A project developed based on the [Reaktor](https://www.reaktor.com/preliminary-assignment-for-summer-jobs-turku/) summer job assignment requirements
+A project developed based on the [Reaktor](https://www.reaktor.com/preliminary-assignment-for-summer-jobs-turku/) summer job assignment requirements, built using nodejs + react.

 Population and emissions data courtesy of the World Bank, used under the CC4.0 license.